Thu289/Facetory/docs/facial-makeup-filter-report.md

 ### 1.3 Contribution

 The main contributions of this work can be summarised as follows.
-First, it implements a hybrid mask pipeline that transitions from LUT-only filters to RGBA overlays, including a split of key regions (upper and lower lips, left and right eyebrows, nose, and skin) and their respective coverage intensities.
+First, it implements a hybrid mask pipeline that transitions from LUT-only filters to RGBA overlays, including a split of key regions (upper and lower lips, left and right eyebrows, and a unified skin region that subsumes the nose) together with their coverage intensities.
 Second, it introduces a dual-stage workflow consisting of a filter-creation stage—responsible for segmentation, mask generation, and storage—and a filter-application stage that supports both static imagery and live camera feeds.
-Third, the system employs mesh-warped overlays driven by MediaPipe FaceMesh landmarks, combined with soft-light blending for selected regions to preserve texture while mitigating colour shifts.
+Third, the system employs mesh-warped overlays driven by MediaPipe FaceMesh landmarks, coupled with adaptive alpha attenuation for the skin region to preserve texture while mitigating colour shifts.
 Fourth, a user-centric web interface was developed, allowing creators to upload style images, inspect mask previews, and test filters interactively; comprehensive logging assists with debugging segmentation issues.
 Fifth, the report documents a reference implementation that integrates FastAPI, OpenCV, BiSeNet, React/Next.js, and WebGL, offering a cohesive case study that can guide future AR beauty applications.

 # Chapter 2 – Theoretical Fundamentals